robertjohnsonark/DataAnalysisProjects/Python and Pandas Projects/SalesAnalysis/README.md

 - Using groupby to perform aggregate analysis
 - Plotting bar charts and lines graphs to visualize our results
 - Labeling our graphs

-## My code
-- I solved all the tasks in a Jupyter Notebook file called MyAnalysis.ipynb
-- I was given 12 files.
-A file for each month of Sales data.
-I merged all of that data into one file called all_data.csv